Trending Resume Score Secrets That Recruiters Actually Look For

 A good ATS score generally falls between 70–85%, but recruiters care more about relevance and clarity than a perfect score.

-They are useful for identifying gaps and formatting issues, but they should not replace human judgment or role-specific customization.
+They are useful for identifying gaps and formatting issues, but they should not replace human judgment or role-specific customisation.

 Not necessarily.
 Contextual usage matters more than repetition.
 Overuse can reduce readability and harm recruiter perception.